ianTPE/Chatbot-Hello-World-Repository/README.md

 This script is structured in natural language, providing clear instructions to GPT without the need for programming code.
 It is designed to work in the ChatGPT web interface and requires a GPT Plus subscription.

-The concept behind this script comes from the DeepLearning.AI / ChatGPT Prompt Engineering for Developers / Chatbot chapter.
+The concept behind this script comes from the DeepLearning.AI / ChatGPT Prompt Engineering for Developers / Chatbot chapter and Mr. Ranedeer: Your personalized AI Tutor!

 ## Requirements and Compatibility